klpn/Usmort.jl/README.md

 totm06 = ageca(2006, "M", totexpr)
 ```

-In order to retrieve all deaths for females in 2006, with influenza or
+In order to retrieve all deaths among females in 2006, with influenza or
 pneumonia on the death certificate, and then calculate the proportion of these
 deaths with circulatory disease as underlying cause:
 ```julia